 Certainly, this is easier said than done, yet unless said and re-said, accepted and re-accepted, the illusion will continue to dominate awareness.

 Biology hoodwinks us and sends us off on one wild goose chase after another in search of short-term pleasure.
-As chapter 65 hints, Of old those who excelled in the pursuit of the way did not use it to enlighten the people but to hoodwink them… and the primal “of old” is Nature.
-Nature’s purpose is to keep all living creatures moving forward seeking what they need to survive.
-We start at ‘X’ and go around in circles feeling we are getting somewhere.
-In truth we are simply headed back toward where we began — as chapter 40 says, Turning back is how the way moves.
+As chapter 65 hints, Of old those who excelled in the pursuit of the way did not use it to enlighten the people but to hoodwink them.
+The most “of old” here is Nature.
+Nature’s role is to ensure that all living creatures seek what they need to survive.
+We start at ‘X’ and go around in circles feeling we are making progress, when in truth we are simply headed back toward where we began — as chapter 40 says, Turning back is how the way moves.

-Nature hoodwinks living things into sensing that if they only go that extra step around that circle, they will win and find contentment.
-True contentment, when it comes, is death.
-Of course, Nature can’t allow living creatures to know this intuitively; otherwise, they might not take filling the holes seriously enough to survive!
-Only with closing in on death as we age, does this really ring true.
+Nature hoodwinks living things into feeling that if they keep moving “forward” around this circle, they will succeed and find contentment.
+Ironically, true contentment only comes with death.
+Of course, Nature can’t allow living creatures to know this intuitively; otherwise, they wouldn’t take filling the holes seriously enough to survive!
+Only as we age, can this occasionally begin to ring true.

 (1) I may have coined a new word here, at least as I use it.